rephlax/bike-website/README.md

 Contact

-For any questions or inquiries, please visit the [Contact](https://github.com/rephlax/bike-website) section on the website or reach out via [email](mailto:lukefarrell2012@gmail.com).
+For any questions or inquiries, please visit the [Contact](https://github.com/rephlax/bike-website) section on the website.

 License